Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Introduction

-In addition to inference of stellar properties, light curve data embed information of exoplanets orbiting stars (refer to point \ref{item:exoplanet}).
-In fact, many of the space-based telescopes delivering asteroseismic data were designed for the detection of planetary transits, especially those undetectable from the ground due to their small radii \citep{marcy_2005, kunimoto_2020}.
-Precise estimation of the fundamental properties of exoplanets and their stellar hosts such as mass, radius, and age along with orbital parameters can help resolve outstanding questions on the formation and evolution of planetary systems.
+In addition to inference of stellar properties, space-based light curve data embed information of exoplanets orbiting stars \citep{auvergne_2009, borucki_2010, ricker_2015}.
+Accurate estimation of the fundamental properties of stars such as mass, radius, and age allows better characterization of the exoplanets they host.
+Therefore, improvements in asteroseismology help resolve outstanding questions on the formation and evolution of planetary systems.

-Exoplanet transits are periodic in nature, but have highly non-sinusoidal shapes and low signal-to-noise (SNR) ratios.
-Therefore, specialized methods that identify such signals in time-series were introduced for exoplanet detection \citep[e.g.,][]{lafler_1965, stellingwerf_1978}, rather than the LS periodogram that is optimized for sinusoidal signals.
-The widely used Box periodogram \citep{kov_2002} is one such method that performs least squares fitting of step functions to folded time-series.
-Gaussian process modeling of stellar activity and transiting exoplanets is currently gaining popularity as a more precise approach but remains computationally expensive \citep[][]{aigrain_2015, faria_2016, foreman-mackey_2017, serrano_2018, barros_2020}.

-We target the automatic detection of transitory exoplanets and uncertainty reduction of their period estimates.
-In addition to power spectral densities, \texttt{mtNUFFT} offers phase information, which when combined with the multitaper \textit{F-test} \citep{thomson_1982}, detects periodic signals hidden in noise.
-Extraction and characterization of these periodic signals allows us to detect transitory exoplanets and two types of asteroseismic modes: coherent gravity (g) modes and undamped modes with quasi-infinite lifetimes.
-While this paper primarily focuses on solar-like oscillators, whose spectra are dominated by p-modes, we will show how our methods are applicable to other types of pulsating stars exhibiting either g or undamped modes.